jeancharlesamey/snapKit/README.md

 The **Selection** title carries the number of elements currently selected, so the result of a search is still readable after the toast that announced it has faded.
 Everything under **Selection** only reads the file, with one exception — **Replace**, which sits on the Selection title row for space rather than in the Actions grid, but does modify the file; see [Replace](#replace).
 Everything under **Actions** modifies it too — the two destructive ones, *Delete absolute* and *Delete selected*, are the red buttons.

 The window also resizes itself to fit whatever is currently showing — turning Replace on/off grows or shrinks the actual plugin window by exactly the height of the row it adds or removes, rather than leaving a fixed-size panel to scroll.
+Turning Replace on also fades out the visibility radios, *Select* / *Select absolute* and the whole **Actions** block, since none of them act on a selection while Replace is active; turning it back off fades them back in.

 ## SELECTION